Grid Carbon Intensity

 Static vs Dynamic Values

-The Green Metrics Tool uses static grid carbon intensity values rather than dynamic real-time data.
-This design choice ensures reproducible measurements (results remain consistent across different measurement times) and fair comparisons (measurements on the same machine with the same configuration use the same baseline for carbon intensity).
+The static provider uses a single carbon intensity value rather than dynamic real-time data.
+This ensures reproducible measurements (results remain consistent across different measurement times) and fair comparisons (measurements on the same machine with the same configuration use the same baseline for carbon intensity).
+You should set the value to represent the typical or average value for your location.